grafana/k6-docs/docs/sources/v0.53.x/using-k6-browser/recommended-practices/simulate-user-input-delay.md

 ## locator.waitFor

 [locator.waitFor](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/locator/waitfor/) will wait until the element meets the waiting criteria.
-It's useful when dealing with dynamic websites where elements may take time to appear or change state (they might load after some delay due to async calls, JavaScript execution, etc.).
+It's useful when dealing with dynamic websites where elements may take time to appear or change state.
+For example, if elements load after some delay due to async calls, or because of slow JavaScript execution.

 {{< code >}}